Score-Based Diffusion Models in Infinite Dimensions: A Malliavin Calculus Perspective: Summary

 \section{Summary}

-We developed a new mathematical framework for score-based diffusion models in infinite-dimensional separable Hilbert spaces using Malliavin calculus, addressing a significant gap in the extension of generative modelling techniques beyond finite dimensions.
-By formulating the forward diffusion process as a linear stochastic partial differential equation driven by space-time coloured noise with a trace-class covariance operator, we ensure mathematical well-posedness across arbitrary spatial dimensions.
-Our derivation of the score function (the Fr\'echet derivative of the log-density) uses Malliavin calculus and an infinite-dimensional generalisation of the Bismut--Elworthy--Li formula, yielding an exact expression that avoids any reliance on finite-dimensional projections or approximations.
-This operator-theoretic approach not only preserves the intrinsic structure of Hilbert spaces but also incorporates general trace-class operators, accommodating spatially correlated noise without assuming semigroup invertibility.
+We studied score-based diffusion models in infinite-dimensional separable Hilbert spaces using Malliavin calculus.
+By formulating the forward diffusion process as a linear SPDE driven by space--time coloured noise with a trace-class covariance operator, we ensured mathematical well-posedness across arbitrary spatial dimensions.
+Our derivation of the logarithmic derivative of the transition measure, the natural infinite-dimensional analogue of the score function, uses Malliavin calculus and an infinite-dimensional generalisation of the Bismut--Elworthy--Li formula, yielding a closed-form expression along Cameron--Martin directions without relying on finite-dimensional projections or approximations.
+This operator-theoretic approach preserves the intrinsic structure of Hilbert spaces and accommodates general trace-class operators, incorporating spatially correlated noise without assuming semigroup invertibility.

-By reinterpreting score estimation as an infinite-dimensional regression problem, we establish a new connection to functional data analysis, facilitating computational strategies such as kernel methods and neural operator representations.
-The mathematical framework developed in this paper can be extended to nonlinear SPDEs with state-dependent diffusion coefficients, allowing for multiplicative noise terms that introduce additional stochastic variability.
-Such generalisations could advance diffusion-based generative modelling in infinite-dimensional settings, potentially delivering transformative impacts on scientific discovery and data synthesis.
+A key insight of our analysis is that the score (logarithmic derivative) is naturally defined only along directions in the Cameron--Martin space $\CMspace = \Ran(\gamma_t^{1/2})$, which is strictly smaller than $H$.
+While this may appear restrictive, it is in fact the maximal domain on which the score is meaningful; translations outside $\CMspace$ move the Gaussian measure to a mutually singular measure.
+In practical discretisations, this restriction becomes invisible as the projected Cameron--Martin space fills the finite-dimensional approximation space.

+We validated the score formula numerically for four classes of linear SPDEs in one spatial dimension (spectral Galerkin discretisation with Dirichlet boundary conditions) and four classes in two spatial dimensions (Fourier spectral discretisation with periodic boundary conditions), the latter including both second- and fourth-order operators.
+In all cases, the Malliavin score agrees with finite-difference approximations to machine precision.